 - Matsurra (Mitsubis)

 Matsurra, a compatriot company of Mitsubishi, produces a hybrid, direct metal 3D printer that incorporates both powder bed fusion and CNC milling technologies.

 Mcor Technologies makes 3D printers that use a sheet lamination process called selective deposition lamination that makes full-colour printouts out of paper.

 Nano Dimension have developed the DragonFly 2020, which can 3D printing working, multi-layer, prototype circuit boards.

 Nanoscribe produce a nanolithograhic 3D printer that uses two photon polymerization (2PP) to create 3D objects on a nanoscale.

 Optomec produces 3D printers based on a directed energy deposition technology called 'laser engineered net shaping'.
 This deposits a metal powder that is melted with a laser to produce fully-dense, end-use metal parts.
 The company also sells 'Aerosol Jet' hardware that can print working electronics onto 3D surfaces.

 Prodways are a Groupe Gorgé company who produce 3D printers based on a vat photopolymerization technology called MOVINGLight DLP.

 Realizer produce powder bed fusion 3D printers based on selective laser melting.

-Renishaw produce a powder bed fusion 3D printer than builds metal objects using laser melting.
+Renishaw produce powder bed fusion 3D printers than additively manufacture metal objects.